wimbeaumont/upctrl/firmware/statemachine/README.md

 This is the firmware for the statemachine  exercise

+Modify the firmware so you can set also the low time of the pulse train

-To start the project import pract2.xise into ise 14.7
+To start the project import statemachineimprv.xise into ise 14.7

 You will informed about a missing   file clksrc.xise